mitogen-hq/mitogen/docs/api.rst

         :param function policy:
-            Function invoked as `policy(msg, stream)` where `msg` is a :py:class:`mitogen.core.Message` about to be delivered, and
+            Function invoked as `policy(msg, stream)` where `msg` is a :class:`mitogen.core.Message` about to be delivered, and
-            `stream` is the :py:class:`mitogen.core.Stream` on which it was received.
-The function must return :py:data:`True`, otherwise an error is logged and delivery is refused.
+            `stream` is the :class:`mitogen.core.Stream` on which it was received.
+The function must return :data:`True`, otherwise an error is logged and delivery is refused.

             Two built-in policy functions exist:

-            * :py:func:`mitogen.core.has_parent_authority`: requires the
+            * :func:`mitogen.core.has_parent_authority`: requires the
               message arrived from a parent context, or a context acting with a parent context's authority (``auth_id``).

-            * :py:func:`mitogen.parent.is_immediate_child`: requires the
+            * :func:`mitogen.parent.is_immediate_child`: requires the
               message arrived from an immediately connected child, for use in messaging patterns where either something becomes buggy or insecure by permitting indirect upstream communication.

-            In case of refusal, and the message's ``reply_to`` field is nonzero, a :py:class:`mitogen.core.CallError` is delivered to the sender indicating refusal occurred.
+            In case of refusal, and the message's ``reply_to`` field is nonzero, a :class:`mitogen.core.CallError` is delivered to the sender indicating refusal occurred.

         :return: